Top 20 Jobs of the future: How to prepare for the AI revolution

 Share

 According to a Forbes article, AI will impact the future of work in much the same way.
-Continuing to drive massive innovation, AI will fuel the growth of new industries and create new jobs and professions.
-Rather than your replacement, you should view AI as a tool to enhance your productivity.
-Your challenge lies in learning how to make it work to your advantage.
+Continuing to drive massive technological innovations, AI will fuel the growth of new industries and create new jobs and professions.
+Instead of your replacement, you should view AI as a tool to improve your productivity.
+It's up to you to learn how to make it work to your advantage.

-The world is changing at a frantic pace.
 Technology, apart from AI, continues to develop by leaps and bounds.
 Political, environmental, and social forces also contribute their fair share in molding the future workforce.
-As the future is being shaped, start preparing yourself.
+As the future is being shaped, start preparing yourself for how to keep up.

-Read this article to learn more about future challenges and opportunities.
+Read this article to learn more about future challenges and opportunities in the workforce.
 Explore solutions to obstacles job seekers will face.
 Discover what fields will see exponential growth and what jobs will be in high demand.
 Move past your fears to find the emerging industries and future careers waiting for you.

 Advancements in technology and automation

-Technology and automation are the first challenges the future workforce will face.
-Big businesses, driven by their desire to cut costs and increase efficiency, are firm believers in technology.
+Technology and robotic process automation are the first challenges the future workforce will face.
+Big businesses, often driven by a desire to cut costs and increase efficiency, believe in advanced technology.
 As a result, they constantly upgrade to the latest tech and automate where possible.

-Jobs with simple repetitive tasks—like assembly workers and information desk clerks—are at risk of being automated.
-And, as technology advances, so will the capabilities of machines, allowing companies to automate more positions.
+Jobs with simple repetitive tasks - like assembly workers and information desk clerks -are at risk of being automated.
+And, as technology advances, so will the capabilities of machines, allowing companies to optimize the manufacturing process even further.
+This is reminiscent of the Industrial Revolution, except we're dealing with AI instead of industrial production machinery.

 Another major challenge for future jobs will be AI.
-Since the 1950s, AI has been attempting to make computers think like humans.
-Since the 2010s, Gmail, Facebook, and Netflix have used simple AI models to block spam, recognize faces, or suggest the next movie to see.
+Since the 1950s, people have tried to get computers to think like humans by using AI.
+In the 2010s, Gmail, Facebook, and Netflix have used simple AI models to block spam, recognize faces, or suggest the next movie to see.

-But Generative AI, specifically OpenAI's ChatGPT, is an entirely different animal.
+But generative AI, like OpenAI's ChatGPT, is an entirely different animal.
 It doesn't just block spam.
-It can perform complex text-based tasks ranging from answering questions and writing content to teaching you to code, and more.
-Bard (Google), Bing (Microsoft), and LLaMa (Meta) are now also available to the market, all offering their generative AI chatbot services.
+It can perform complex text-based tasks, such as answering questions, writing content, and teaching coding skills.
+Bard (Google), Copilot (Microsoft), and LLaMa (Meta) are now also on the market, all offering their own generative AI chatbot services.

-AI might be able to create articles and images, but AI-generated content is notorious for its flaws.
-AI-written code doesn't always work, and AI-written articles can be false and misleading.
+AI might be able to create articles and images, but AI-generated content is known to have many flaws.
+AI-written code doesn't always work and AI-written articles can be false or misleading.
 Then there's the challenge of writing the right text prompt (command) so the AI will give you exactly what you want.

-Right now, there's no need to worry.
+Right now, there's no need to worry about AI taking over.
 Generative AI is still just an effective tool that makes you more productive.
-It won't replace you as, for now, people still do the job better.
+It won't replace you since people still do the job better.

 Constant upskilling, re-skilling, and cross-skilling

 Change happens at breakneck speed.
-To keep pace with these changes, companies expect you to keep adding new skills.
-Every time there's an update or industry trend, you could undergo training or upskilling to keep up with the market.
+Companies expect you to keep up with these changes by learning new skills.
+Every time there's an update or future industry trend, you may need more training or upskilling to keep up with the market.

-For new functions and roles, you might undergo reeducation.
-For existing skills that need enhancement, you might experience re-skilling.
+For new functions and roles, you might need reeducation.
+For existing skills that need improvement, you might receive re-skilling.
 Through this cycle, learning becomes your new skill.

-Like technology, if you don't upgrade yourself, you may find yourself outmoded or, worse, obsolete.
+Like technology, if you don't upgrade yourself, you might become outdated or obsolete.
 Look at PlayStation 5, Windows 11, Android 12, and iOS 16.
-Keeping up with the market means reinventing yourself and creating new versions of yourself to satisfy future job requirements.
+Keeping up with the market means creating new versions of yourself to meet future job requirements.

 As a Filipino, you should enjoy the opportunities D&I gives you.
-When you do online work for international companies, when you offer your services globally, or when you physically have to work in another country, D&I policies ensure that you will be treated with respect.
+When you do online work for international companies, when you offer your services globally, or when you physically have to work in another country, D&I policies ensure that you will be treated respectfully.

 Rise of e-commerce